Bankers in Asia brace for a virus-related deal drought

 "Over the next few weeks, nothing much is expected to come to the markets in this environment - on both the M&A and IPO side.
 I'm trying to focus on other deals where there's hardly any China involvement," said a banker based in Hong Kong.

-(Reporting by Kane Wu and Scott Murdoch in Hong Kong; and Anshuman Daga in Singapore; Writing by Kane Wu; Editing by Jennifer Hughes and Neil Fullick)
+(Reporting by Kane Wu and Scott Murdoch in Hong Kong; and Anshuman Daga in Singapore; Writing by Kane Wu; Editing by Jennifer Hughes, Neil Fullick and Lincoln Feast.)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))